TransistorSmoke/photoshop-mockup-generator/README.md

 I need to create a fast way to get these mockups out so that I can use them in my Etsy shop ;)

 These scripts are run in Photoshop.
-You may use them as you wish.

 **PART 1.** The application will automatically imposes designs into the shirt mockups of different colors and they each get exported as a single image.
 This is achieved by running _generateShirtMockups.js_ from Photoshop.